jakobzhao/geog458/labs/lab04/readme.md

 ## Deliverable

-For this quiz, you will need to generate a tile set for an geographic area you are interested in.
-To generate the set of tiles, please refere to the lecture note on [map tiles](../lectures/lec14).
+you will need to generate a tile set for an geographic area you are interested in.
 After the map tiles are generated, you will need to create a leaflet map and add up the layer of tiles to the map.
 And then upload everything to a github repository.
 In the readme.md file of this repository, please briefly introduce this tiles, the georaphic area, and the zoom levels you select.

-> **Note:**  Since github repository only allows you upload a limited amount of data, so please make sure not to generate too many tiles.
+> **Note:**  Since github repository only allows you upload a limited amount of data, so please make sure not to generate too many tiles by limiting the boundingbox or the scale range.

 The structure of this repository should look like: